Polo: On vehicles

-Horse simulacrum
+Hobby horse polo

 A lighthearted variant, hobby horse polo (Steckenpferdpolo), was devised in 1998 in south western Germany.
 The Erster Kurfürstlich-Kurpfälzisch Polo-Club in Mannheim was founded in 2002 to organise matches and promote the game.
 Since then, the variant has gained further interest in other German cities.
 It is played on hobby horses, the toy, instead of polo ponies.
 While following standard polo rules in part, it has some more unusual rules: Goals, for example, are the height and width of bar stools; and any departure from accepted gameplay standards will attract "penalty sherries" to be consumed by the offending player.

 Popular culture

 The sport inspired Jilly Cooper's 1991 bonkbuster novel Polo.